-First accredited by AGPAL in 2009, with another five accreditations under their belt since, HPMC has a long standing commitment to quality and innovation.
+First accredited by AGPAL in 1999, with another six accreditations under their belt since, HPMC has a long standing commitment to quality and innovation.
 Accreditation preparedness conducted during these accreditation cycles became more valuable than the practice staff could ever have imagined.

 In the early hours of Wednesday 12 October 2016, HPMC went up in flames.
 Disposal bins outside of the premises had caught alight and was being treated as suspicious.
 At 3am, practice staff stood outside the premises, staring in disbelief.
 The damage was extensive.
 In a true testament to the focus of the clinic and its commitment to their patients was a strong statement made within hours of the fire.
 Dr Andrew Cartwright, Practice Principal, quoted by a local paper as saying “We are thinking about the patients at this time, we don’t want them to be disadvantaged, that’s our main focus at the moment.
 We hope to be running a limited service (today) and we hope to have a phone up and running, so patients can phone and speak to a receptionist.”